GreatScottPullBoy/dogs_are_cool/memes.md

-assistant to the branch manager
+branch manager, assistant to the branch manager